 Every species that's ever gone extinct has had an endling: a specimen that represents the last living member of its kind.
 While countless endlings have blinked out of existence before we got a chance to document their species, others have gained worldwide recognition.
 Here are some of the most famous animals that signaled the end of their eras.

 Thylacines, or Tasmanian tigers, were among the more unusual species to go extinct in the 20th century.
 The largest carnivorous marsupials of the modern age, they resembled dogs with the black stripes of a tiger and the pouch of a kangaroo.
-Their numbers dwindled as a result of hunting, disease, and loss of habitat following Australia's colonization, and their line finally came to an end with Benjamin, a thylacine who lived at the Hobart Zoo in Australia from 1933 to 1936.
+Their numbers dwindled as a result of hunting, disease, and loss of habitat following Australia's colonization, and their line finally came to an end with Benjamin, a thylacine who lived at the Hobart Zoo in Tasmania from 1933 to 1936.
 Benjamin was captured in the wild and died only a few years later, likely due to neglect.
 He famously appears in videos taken at the zoo, the last images ever recorded of his species.
 (Though some claim the species isn't extinct at all.)

 The extinction of the heath hen came at the end of a hard-fought preservation effort, making its story even more tragic.
 After their habitat was changed by colonizers, heath hens, a subspecies of the greater prairie chicken, had all but disappeared from the northeastern U.S., and by 1870, the last birds that remained lived on Martha's Vineyard in Massachusetts.
 But conservationists weren't about to let the species die out so easily: A preserve was created for the struggling population and by 1916 their numbers had grown from 100 to 2000.
 Unfortunately, all that progress was wiped out that May, when a wildfire burned through their habitat and led to the deaths of hundreds of birds.
 Despite efforts to rebuild the group, by 1929 only one heath hen remained: a male named Booming Ben.
 He was last spotted in 1932, which means that unlike other animals on this list, his death wasn't documented.

 Long before Martha, passenger pigeons were the most abundant birds in North America, flying in flocks of hundreds of millions and eclipsing the sun for hours at a time.
 But by the turn of the 20th century, their population shrunk from roughly 6 billion to just a few captive specimens.
 Deforestation and game hunting helped fuel their dramatic decline.
-Martha was born in the Cincinnati Zoo and lived there for 29 years before passing in 1914, marking the end of her kind.
-After she died she was immediately placed on ice and shipped to the Smithsonian museum in Washington D.C., where her stuffed body can still be viewed today.
+Martha was born in the Cincinnati Zoo and lived there for 29 years before passing away in 1914, marking the end of her kind.
+After she died she was immediately placed on ice and shipped to the Smithsonian in Washington, D.C., where her stuffed body can still be viewed today.

 Celia's status as an endling is up for debate.
 Her body was found in Spain in 2000, leading biologists to declare the Pyrenean ibex extinct following years of hunting pressures and competition from domestic cattle.
 But that wasn't the end of her story: Using skin samples collected shortly after her death, scientists successfully cloned Celia in 2003, marking the first time a species was brought back from extinction.
 The cloned ibex died just minutes after it was born as a result of a lung defect, so sadly the effort to revive the Pyrenean ibex was short-lived.